Defra-Data-Science-Centre-of-Excellence/elmo-geo/notebooks/boundary/hedgerow.md

 # Hedgerows in England
 Disclaimer: This is the understanding of Andrew.West@defra.gov.uk, please correct me.
+Last Updated: 2024-04-24.
+In this documented, I am exploring the possible data alternatives to RPA's Hedge dataset, which seems ill-suited for montioring purposes.

 ### Questions
 - What is the length of hedgerows in England?